 Although she was disabled by polio as a child, Kahlo had been a promising student headed for medical school until a traffic accident at age eighteen, which caused her lifelong pain and medical problems.
 During her recovery, she returned to her childhood hobby of art with the idea of becoming an artist.

-Kahlo's work as an artist remained relatively unknown until the late 1970s when her work was rediscovered by art historians and political activists.
-By the early 1990s, she had become not only a recognized figure in art history, but also regarded as an icon for Chicanos, the feminism movement, and the LGBTI movement.
+Kahlo's work as an artist remained relatively unknown until the late 1970s, when her work was rediscovered by art historians and political activists.
+By the early 1990s, she had become not only a recognized figure in art history but also regarded as an icon for Chicanos, the feminism movement, and the LGBT movement.